-This post was originally published on August 30, 2018 and updated for accuracy and comprehensiveness.
+This post was originally published on September 10, 2020 and updated for accuracy and comprehensiveness.

 Did you know banks and retailers were the first U.S. businesses to use video surveillance as a security practice in the 1970s?

 Since then, video surveillance has become immersed in business security across a variety of industries.
-From gas stations to corporate offices, establishments around the world use cameras to protect inventory, employees and customers.
+From gas stations to corporate offices, establishments around the world use cameras to protect inventory, employees, and customers.

 Although video surveillance can help protect business assets, the way it’s recorded and stored differs.
 To help you decide which video surveillance solution is right for your business, we explain the difference between a traditional network video recorder (NVR) and cloud surveillance, and the ways both could impact your business security.

 What is NVR Surveillance?